GrahamDumpleton/wsgiorg/frameworks.rst

   Bobo is a light-weight framework.
 Its goal is to be easy to use and remember.
 `Bottle <http://bottle.paws.de/>`_
-    Bottle is a fast and simple mirco-framework for small web-applications.
+    Bottle is a fast and simple micro-framework for small web-applications.
 It offers request dispatching (Routes) with url parameter support, Templates, key/value Databases, a build-in HTTP Server and adapters for many third party WSGI/HTTP-server and